yakavetsiv/ac-bo-hackathon.github.io/resources.md

 ## Hugging Face Spaces

 The pre-packaged benchmark functions will be available on [Hugging Face Spaces](https://huggingface.co/docs/hub/spaces), which makes it easy to deploy and use our benchmark tasks through a web GUI, or more relevant to the hackathon - programmatically via a straightforward API.
-For those who are developing their own benchmarks as a hackathon project (Topic #2), we recommend hosting the final benchmark through this same interface.
+For those who are planning to develop their own benchmark as a hackathon project (Topic #2), we recommend hosting the final benchmark through this same interface.
 Start by watching the [Hugging Face Spaces overview](https://huggingface.co/docs/hub/spaces-overview) below, which shows how you can get one running in just a few minutes.

 {% include youtube.html video="3bSVKNKb_PY" title="Hugging Face Spaces Overview" %}

 To make this more concrete, see [our implementation of the Branin function](https://huggingface.co/spaces/AccelerationConsortium/branin) being run via the Hugging Face Spaces interface, which can be set up in just a few minutes.
 To see how to use it programmatically, click on the "Use with API" button at the bottom of the page (button marked in red in the image below).

 [![use with API](assets/branin-api.png)](https://huggingface.co/spaces/AccelerationConsortium/branin)

-###

 </li>